Chelsea Building Society: History

+Formation and growth

-Chelsea was first established in 1875 as the London & Camberwell Building Society.
+Chelsea was first established as the London & Camberwell Building Society in 1875.
 Three years later, in 1878, the Borough of Chelsea Permanent Building Society was formed.
-Over the years both societies merged with smaller societies and on 31 December 1966 the two societies merged to create a new society with assets of £30 million.
-The new society was called the Chelsea and South London Building Society until April 1971 when the name was changed to Chelsea Building Society.
+Over the years both societies merged with smaller societies and on 31 December 1966 the two societies merged to form the Chelsea and South London Building Society.
+The name was changed to Chelsea Building Society in April 1971.

-It was a member of the Building Societies Association and operated mainly in South East England with a network of 35 branches.

 Following the merger in 1966, the administrative headquarters were in Streatham, with the registered office at 110 Kings Road, Chelsea.
 In 1973, having outgrown the accommodation at Streatham, the administrative headquarters moved to Thirlestaine Hall in Cheltenham.
 On 1 July 1988 Chelsea completed a merger with the City of London Building Society, with the name Chelsea remaining unaffected.

 In 2005 Chelsea opened a purpose-built customer contact centre close to the Head Office at the former Charlton Kings railway station as a commitment to keep its call centres UK based, which won environmental awards for its use of geothermal heating, green building and "green" credentials.
-Its two offices in Cheltenham employed over eight hundred staff.

 In February 2007 the society acquired Britannia Capital Securities, a medium-sized independent firm of secured loan and mortgage brokers operating in the UK, in order to further diversify their lending.
-The society remained operational during the 2007 United Kingdom floods, despite having no running water for several weeks.

-On 7 June 2008 it was announced by both Catholic Building Society and Chelsea Building Society that they were to merge.

-The merger between the Chelsea and the Catholic Building Society completed on 31 December 2008.
+The Catholic Building Society was acquired by the Chelsea Building Society in December 2008.

+Financial difficulties

+On 10 October 2008, Chelsea revealed that £55 million of its liquid assets (1.55%) were invested in the troubled Icelandic banks.
+In August 2009 it was revealed Chelsea had written off £41m in "potentially fraudulent loans", mainly from its Buy to Let mortgage book which had been underwritten between 2006 and 2008.
+In the results for the six months ended 30 June 2009, writing off the fraudulent loans caused the society to report a net loss of £29 million.